 With Unified Endpoint Manager, administrators can discover, inventory and configure all their devices while deploying to thousands of machines in minutes.
 Admins can roll out OS updates, distribute software or deploy patches to different user groups.
 Unified Endpoint Manager also provides provisioning templates for automating update processes.
 In addition, admins can standardize their macOS images and participate in Apple's DEP.

 Because Unified Endpoint Manager encompasses so many platforms, administrators can manage all their devices from a single dashboard, which also offers reporting and alerting capabilities.
 This can eliminate the need to negotiate licenses for multiple tools for some organizations.
 Some customers have found the offering complicated, with a steep learning curve.
 There is no public pricing information available, so organizations must contact Ivanti directly and request a quote.
 Ivanti also offers a free trial.

 VMware Workspace One

 Workspace One integrates VMware AirWatch endpoint management technology with VMware Horizon to create a digital workspace.
-Workspace One provides access control, application management and endpoint management across desktop, mobile and IoT devices, including iOS, Android, Windows 10 and macOS.
+Workspace One provides access control, application management and endpoint management across desktop, mobile and IoT devices, including iOS, iPadOS, tvOS, Android, Windows 10 and 11, and macOS.
 Workspace One supports Apple's ABM program and is available as a cloud service or on-premises platform.